yugabyte/yugabyte-db/README.md

 ## Graph visualization tool for AGE

-Apache AGE Viewer is a user interface for Apache AGE to provide visualization and exploration of data.
+Apache AGE Viewer is a user interface for Apache AGE that provides visualization and exploration of data.
-It provides a simple web visualization tool for users to enter complex graph queries and explore the results in graph and table forms.
+Through this simple web visualization tool, users can enter complex graph queries and explore the results in graph and table forms.
 Apache AGE Viewer is enhanced to proceed with large graph data and discover the insights through various graph algorithms.
 Apache AGE Viewer will become a graph data administration and development platform for Apache AGE to support multiple relational databases: <https://github.com/apache/age-viewer>.

 - This is a visualization tool.
-After AGE Extension Installation
-You can use this tool to use the visualization features.
+After installing AGE Extension, you may use this tool to get access to the visualization features.
 - Follow the instructions on the link to run it.
-Under Connect to Database , select database type as "Apache AGE"
+Under "Connect to Database", select database type as "Apache AGE"

 ## Documentation

 Here is the link to the latest [Apache AGE documentation](https://age.apache.org/age-manual/master/index.html).
-You can learn about how to install Apache AGE, its features and built-in functions and how to use various Cypher queries.
+Learn how to install Apache AGE, its features and built-in functions, and how to use various Cypher queries.

 ## Language Specific Drivers